Femur Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 The femoral head is the rounded top part of the thigh bone (femur).
 It connects to the femoral neck and fits into the acetabulum of the pelvis, forming the hip joint.

 The femoral head is shaped like a ball.
 It has a small pit called the fovea capitis femoris, where a ligament attaches.
-This area is important because it can suffer from a condition called avascular necrosis, especially after hip injuries.
+This area is important because it can suffer from avascular necrosis, especially after hip injuries.

 The femoral head acts as the “ball” in the hip joint, allowing a wide range of motion.
 It is covered with smooth cartilage, which helps it move easily against the acetabulum.